-Bel is committed to reducing the environmental impact of each step in the dairy industry, from dairy cow feeding to milk production
+Bel is committed to reducing the environmental impact of each step in the dairy industry.

-In 2017, Bel acquired RTRS and RSPO credits to cover the 72,895metric tons of soy meal and 45,000 metric tons of palm meal used by producers in dairy cow feed to supply the liquid milk the Group uses in France, Portugal, Slovakia, and Poland.
+In 2017, Bel acquired RTRS and RSPO credits to cover the 72,895 metric tons of soy meal and 45,000 metric tons of palm meal used by producers in dairy cow feed to supply the liquid milk the Group uses in France, Portugal, Slovakia, and Poland.
 Those credits do not cover the liquid milk collected from Dutch dairy producers, since that supply is covered by credits purchased in the Netherlands’ dairy sector.
-All told, the Group covers 100% of the soy and PKE used in the feed of the dairy cows that produce its milk in Europe.

 Bel has been a pioneer in France in dealing with the issue of dairy production-related deforestation.
 We would like to see this initiative extended across the entire dairy sector.